nibragimov/hangman/README.md

 Words are randomly extracted from file words.txt.
 The file words.txt contains 120 words.
 When compiling words.txt, I used 4th grade English vocabulary: no informal words, literary words and names.
 ### Built With
 The game is written on Java using [JavaFX](https://openjfx.io/) platform.
+### What did I learn?
+This project refreshed my knowledge of Java, OOP in Java, creating 2D objects and using dictionaries.
+Also, I learned how to handle large projects.

 ## Contributing